intel-retail/automated-self-checkout/benchmark-scripts/README.md

 This script will start benchmarking a specific number of pipelines or can start stream density benchmarking based on the parameters.

 Inputs: The parameters are nearly the same as run.sh.
-There x new parameters to add first:
+There are a few parameters as shown below to add first:

 --pipelines NUMBER_OF_PIPELINES_TO_START or  --stream_density TARGET_FPS
 --logdir PATH_TO_LOG_DIR/data